 Eyelid surgery is generally performed to improve the cosmetic appearance of the eyes that have changed with age.
-There are instances in which blepharoplasty is performed for functional reasons, to lift sagging tissue that has begun to interfere with vision or eye health.
+There are instances in which Dr. Krummen performs blepharoplasty for functional reasons, such as to lift sagging tissue that has begun to interfere with vision or eye health.

 Blepharoplasty may focus on the upper eyelids or the lower lids, depending on need.
-In some cases, both the upper and lower lids are rejuvenated in a single procedure.
+In some cases, we rejuvinate both the upper and lower lids in a single procedure.
 To achieve the best outcome, Dr. Krummen may remove fatty tissue from the eyelid area before the removal of extra skin to reveal a smoother surface.

 - The natural fold of the upper eyelids is obscured due to sagging skin.

 - Loose skin on the upper eyelids is impairing vision.

 - The surface space of the upper eyelid has gradually decreased, making it difficult to apply makeup.

 - Puffiness on the upper eyelid makes the eyes appear tired and heavy.

 - The skin on the lower eyelid has become extremely thin-looking and loose.

 - Bagging and dark circles under the eyes have become a persistent problem.

 Ideal candidates for blepharoplasty are in good general health and understand what is possible – and what is not – with their chosen form of eyelid rejuvenation.